corndeladmin/tech-docs/src/sql/updating-rows.md

 ### Updating many rows

-As we mentioned, all rows included by the `WHERE` clause will be updates.
+As we mentioned, all rows included by the `WHERE` clause will be updated.

 ::: danger